Zoom Services Description

 2. Zoom for Government Overview.
 The Zoom for Government platform unifies cloud video conferencing, a cloud phone system, messaging, simple online meetings, and a software-defined conference room solution into one easy-to-use platform.
 The Zoom for Government platform is a FedRAMP Moderate-authorized cloud environment that is separate from the standard Zoom platform.
 The Zoom for Government platform is managed exclusively by US Persons, and is located exclusively in CONUS in the AWS GovCloud and two US-based data centers.
 Zoom for Government includes: DOD Impact Level 2/4, FIPS 140-2, HIPAA third party attestation, and several accessibility-related attestations.
 The solution offers video, audio, phone, chat, and wireless screen-sharing across Windows, Mac, Linux, Chrome OS, iOS, Android, Blackberry, Zoom Rooms, and H.323/SIP room systems.
 Zoom for Government services include:

 i.
 Zoom Cloud Video Conferencing.
 A cloud-based collaboration service which includes video, audio, content sharing webinars and collaboration.

 ii.
 Zoom Phone.
 A cloud-based phone system with traditional private branch exchange features, integrated public switched telephone network connectivity, enhanced emergency services, and support for calling from mobile apps, desktop apps, and legacy desk phone devices.

 iv.
 Zoom Rooms.
-Software-based group video conferencing for conference and huddle rooms that run off-the-shelf hardware including a dedicated Mac or PC, camera, and speaker with an iPad controller.
+Software-based group video conferencing for conference rooms that run off-the-shelf hardware including a dedicated Mac or PC, camera, and speaker with an iPad controller.

 vi.
 Zoom Meeting Connector.
 A software version of the Zoom cloud infrastructure intended for installation on the customer premise.